-In Global 1000 companies, an unexpected event occasionally triggers the critical need for video communication: a PR crisis, a time-crunched acquisition or merger, or a crisis communication that, if not addressed, will create a mudslide--costing a company millions or billions of dollars.
+In Global 1000 companies, an unexpected event occasionally triggers a critical need for video communication: a PR crisis, a time-crunched acquisition or merger, or an emergency that, if not addressed, will create a mudslide–costing a company millions or billions of dollars.

-For a production agency, or any consultative partner, how we react when a project looks impossible is the primary ingredient for success in this type of project.
-As a business partner, we are known for dealing with very difficult deadlines at the CEO level and upper echelons of an organization.
+For a video production agency, or any consultative partner, how we react when a project looks impossible is the primary ingredient for success.
+As a business partner, we at Tribe are known for dealing with very difficult deadlines at the CEO level and upper echelons of an organization.
 We’ve learned a lot over the years about how to keep cool when there’s a lot at stake.

 For corporate communication professionals who find themselves racing the clock, the pressure is compounded by many factors.
-Usually the video communication is only one of the challenges facing the people we’re working with -- it’s just part of a cascading communication strategy.
+Usually making the video is only one of the challenges facing the people we’re working with — their corporate video strategy is just part of a larger cascading communication strategy.
 A nimble production partner can take some of the logistics off your plate and easily pivot when the need arises.

-Here are 10 tips for managing a mission-critical video project with unthinkable deadlines.
+Here are 10 tips for managing a mission-critical corporate video project with unthinkable deadlines.

 It’s not Saturday night, but it is almost live!
-On a recent project we had a 48 hours for a shoot with each member of the executive board; we suggested a panel discussion where we shot with several cameras.
-The key for this type of project is to treat it like live TV, with a director switching between cameras creating a “line cut” that buys valuable time in the edit suite.
+On a recent project we had 48 hours for a shoot with each member of the executive board; we suggested a panel discussion where we shot with several cameras.
+The key for this type of CEO communication to employees is to treat it like live TV, with a director switching between cameras creating a “line cut” that buys valuable time in the edit suite.

 Break out the teleprompter.
 Another recent shoot consisted of several interviews including the CEO and CTO.
 The messaging was very specific, and we needed to get it right, with legal and PR teams monitoring every word closely.
 While we don’t often recommend using a teleprompter, in this case it was absolutely essential.